wilfred11/ipw/README.md

 ![weight_distri](https://github.com/user-attachments/assets/da9efc78-4061-4c11-994d-668527c69097)

-##### ROC
+##### Receiver-operating characteristic curve

-Briefly - too good of an AUC (and sharp vertical/horizontal lines) might suggest the groups are too separated and therefore violate the positivity violation.
-Too poor of an AUC might be a good sign that the groups are well-mixed and overlap.
-Again the validation graph shows worse results, the weighted graph should be as close as possible to the chance line.
+The ROC plots the true positive rate (sensitivity) against the false positive rate (1 - specificity) at various threshold settings.
+The weighted training ROC shows almost no discriminational power between exposed and control group (which is good).
+On the contrary, the validation graph shows worse results, the weighted graph should be as close as possible to the chance line.

 ![roc](https://github.com/user-attachments/assets/3158b23d-0ddc-4b6f-9e41-9dbf1c226de7)